 Nevertheless, other factors contribute.
 Case reports demonstrate identical uropathogens among sexual partners and conclude that sexual transmission may contribute to UTI in men and women.
-Also, homosexuality has been identified as a risk for UTI.
-The trauma and direct inoculation of the urethra with enteric bacteria during anal coitus in homosexual men may overcome the protective barriers normally provided.
-Heterosexual anal coitus may be a contributing factor to the occurrence of UTI in young, otherwise-healthy males.
+Also, homosexuality has been identified as a risk for UTI.46 The trauma and direct inoculation of the urethra with enteric bacteria during anal coitus in homosexual men may overcome the protective barriers normally provided.
+Heterosexual anal coitus may be a contributing factor to the occurrence of UTI in young, See the patient information handout on page 502 otherwise-healthy males.